Engineered timber flooring must be known

 The next aspect is that considering the overall size of the room or floor area, which may extend from one room to another.
 Manufacturers’ installation instructions require intermediate control joints if the floor area is over a certain size.
 In other words, this may be 10m in length and 8m in the width of the floor, which in some instances could affect decisions regarding the laying direction.
 Yet, it is significant that the specific manufacturer’s instructions are followed with regard to this as a different manufacturer may, such as, specify 10m in both floor width and length of the floor.

-1.10 Colour changes in engineered wood flooring
+1.10 Colour changes in engineered timber flooring

 Over time with the influence of ultraviolet light, colour changes occur both in the timber and the coating.
 As the changes are gradual, which it is often not noticed.
 In whatever way, if floor rugs are used in an area and then shifted the colour tones where the rug was may be importantly different from the remainder of the floor in particular.
-Most engineered flooring is prefinished, and a range of different coating types are used.
+Most engineered timber flooring is prefinished, and a range of different coating types are used.

 1.11 Appearance in the floor